numenta/nupic-legacy/_includes/content/cla.md

 Most machine learning techniques are relatively static.
 A model is constructed from a training data set, verified on a testing data set, and then applied to real-world data.
 However the patterns and structure in the world changes over time.
 Therefore previously accurate models must be regularly retrained with new data, repeating the time and expense of the original process.

 The CLA on the other hand is an online learning system.
 It does not require conventional training and testing data sets.
 Instead, the CLA learns continuously with each new data point.
 The CLA is constantly making predictions which are continually verified as more data arrives.
 As the underlying patterns in the data change the CLA adjusts accordingly.
-An online learning system such as the CLA forces you to think about many things differently than you do with algorithms that relay on static training data sets.
+An online learning system such as the CLA forces you to think about many things differently than you do with algorithms that rely on static training data sets.

 ## Sparse Distributed Representations